It's that time of year when I start writing my scouting reports, and I figured I'd post the grading system that I now use to rate/grade prospects:

-Reserve Prospect (2.5 - 2.9) - Has enough ability that he can contribute as a reserve but his NFL future will be largely based on his ability to impact on special teams.
-Typically were productive in college but just are too limited in key areas such as size, speed, athleticism to project to be anything more than special teams at the next level.
+Reserve Prospect (2.5 - 2.9) - Possesses enough ability to contribute as a reserve but his NFL future will be largely based on his ability to impact on special teams.
+Typically a productive player in college but is just too limited in key areas such as size, speed and/or athleticism to project to beyond special teams at the next level.
 Ability and upside to be a starter is virtually non-existent and might only be able to impact as a limited situational player.
 Player is potentially worth taking a flier on in the seventh round.

 Undrafted Prospect (2.0 - 2.4) - A player that has the potential to contribute as a reserve in the NFL, but is far too limited in key areas such as size, speed, or athleticism to think there’s a high probability that he’ll be able to stick beyond special teams.
 Deserves an opportunity to compete in an NFL camp, but is far too limited to merit a draft selection.
 Should be considered a priority free agent.